Bengali Language Movement (Barak Valley): Legacy

 In the movement, eleven people were martyred.
 They were Kanailal Niyogi, Chandicharan Sutradhar, Hitesh Biswas, Satyendra Deb, Kumud Ranjan Das, Sunil Sarkar, Tarani Debnath, Sachindra Chandra Pal, Birendra Sutradhar, Sukamal Purakayastha, and Kamala Bhattacharya.
 Nine people died on 19 May 1961, and two died later.
-In subsequent effect, Bijan Chakraborty martyred on 17 August 1972, Jaganmay Deb and Dibyendu Das on 1986.
+In subsequent effect, Bijan Chakraborty was martyred on 17 August 1972, and Jaganmay Deb and Dibyendu Das on 1986.

 Other than 11 martyrs of 19 May 1961, many protesters of the 1961 language movement were badly beaten by the armed forces with lathis and bayonets.
 Many received bullet wounds.
 At least 30 protesters were admitted to Silchar Civil Hospital, while others were released after first aid treatment.
 Of these 30 activists, some lived with pain and disfigurement from bullet wounds for the remainder of their lives.

-This massacre is compared with the one in Bangladesh on 21 February 1952 when students demonstrating for recognition of their language, Bengali, as one of the two national languages of what was then Pakistan, were shot and killed by police in Dhaka, the capital of present-day Bangladesh.
+This massacre is compared with the one in Bangladesh on 21 February 1952, when students demonstrating for recognition of their language, Bengali, as one of the two national languages of what was then Pakistan, were shot and killed by police in Dhaka, the capital of present-day Bangladesh.

-Bhasha Shahid Divas is celebrated every year on 19 May to commemorate those 11 martyrs who sacrificed their lives for the sake of protecting Bengali language.
+Bhasha Shahid Divas is celebrated every year on 19 May to commemorate those 11 martyrs who sacrificed their lives for the sake of protecting the Bengali language.
 Various cultural programmes are conducted, rallies are held, and the busts of the martyrs are decorated with flower garlands.

-The movement also credited to Pradip Kumar Dutta, Krishna Kanta Biswas, Manik Miya Laskar, Nishitendra Narayan Thakur, Santosh Chandra Kirtoniya, Bhupendra Kumar Paul, Sita Dey, Monoranjan Sarkar, and Anjali Rani Deb for their organizations and literary support.
+The movement is also credited to Pradip Kumar Dutta, Krishna Kanta Biswas, Manik Miya Laskar, Nishitendra Narayan Thakur, Santosh Chandra Kirtoniya, Bhupendra Kumar Paul, Sita Dey, Monoranjan Sarkar, and Anjali Rani Deb for their organizations and literary support.

+The first dictionary of Barak Valley Bengali, Barak Upatyakar Ancholik Bangla Bhashar Abhidhan, was published in 2005 by Jagannath Chakravarty after twenty-five years of independent fieldwork, and was dedicated to the eleven language martyrs.

 Memorial

 Dr. Mohit Ray, speaking at a commemorative event in Kolkata in 2019.

-A martyr's tomb, known as the Shahid Minar was erected in Silchar in memory of the martyrs.
+A martyr's tomb, known as the Shahid Minar, was erected in Silchar in memory of the martyrs.
 This stone tomb contains the ashes of the brave individuals who chose death for their right to get formal education in their mother tongue in their free country.
-In 2011, Gopa Dutta Aich unveiled a bronze bust of Kamala Bhattacharya on the premises of the Chhotelal Seth Institute under the initiative of Shahid Kamala Bhattacharya Murti Sthapan Committee.
+In 2011, Gopa Dutta Aich unveiled a bronze bust of Kamala Bhattacharya on the premises of the Chhotelal Seth Institute under the initiative of the Shahid Kamala Bhattacharya Murti Sthapan Committee.

 Contemporary issues

 The Assam government had, on 30 November 2013, issued a circular asking the deputy commissioners of all the state's districts to ensure the use of Assamese as an official language, which generated a lot of protests in the three Barak Valley districts—Cachar, Karimganj, and Hailakandi.
-However, Section 5 of the Assam Official Language Act of 1960 as amended in 1967 had specified Bengali as the official language.
-This prompted the state government to issue a fresh circular on September 9 saying that Bengali, the official language of Barak Valley, will continue to be used for all official works.
+However, Section 5 of the Assam Official Language Act of 1960, as amended in 1967, had specified Bengali as the official language.
+This prompted the state government to issue a fresh circular on 9 September saying that Bengali, the official language of Barak Valley, will continue to be used for all official works.